Favorite Films of 2025, Part 1

 Streaming on Netflix.

 3. The Lost Daughter, dir.
 Maggie Gyllenhaal.
-Ambivalence toward motherhood is rarely explored on screen.
-We see onscreen mothers overwhelmed and exhausted, even stifled, but the sacrifices they make in those roles are always portrayed as ultimately worth it for the profound love and joy they experience as a result of being a mom.
+Ambivalence toward motherhood is rarely explored onscreen.
+We see mother characters overwhelmed and exhausted, even stifled, but the sacrifices they make in those roles are almost always portrayed as ultimately worth it for the profound love and joy they experience as a result of being a mom.
 Because we’re conditioned, culturally and religiously, to view children as an unmitigated blessing, to express any kind of regret about having children is taboo (we’re only allowed to regret not having children).
 Women are expected to relish their role as mothers and to find their deepest fulfillment in that role, and if they don’t, they’re branded as “bad” or selfish.

 First-time writer-director Maggie Gyllenhaal, who herself has two daughters, wanted to make a film that explores all the complicated, unresolved emotions surrounding motherhood, which can include terror, anxiety, doubt, annoyance, and despair.
 An adaptation of Elena Ferrante’s novel of the same title, it follows Leda (Olivia Colman), a middle-age literature professor on holiday in Greece.
 One day on the beach she encounters a young mother named Nina (Dakota Johnson), who triggers Leda’s memories of her own two daughters, now in their twenties.
 We see flashbacks to Leda’s life as a struggling twenty-something mom (played by Jessie Buckley).
 She loves her children but feels plundered by them.
 And so she does something “aberrant,” as Gyllenhaal put it in an interview, which we find out about halfway through the film.